andyljones/modulepickle/readme.md

 So, that's what goes into the pickle.
 What happens on the other end?
 Well, little do most callers of `pickle.dump` know, but [there's a whole VM down there](https://docs.python.org/3/library/pickletools.html).
 When the module is unpickled, it gets unzipped into a temporary directory whose name holds a hash of the directory's contents.
 This directory is added to the path, and from thereon out good ol' `import` works as you expect.

-The more interesting part is when the _next_ copy of the same package gets unpickled.
+The more interesting part is when the _next_ function gets unpickled.
+If the working directory it references is the same as before, then the old temp dir is reused.
+If it's different though, then all the modules referencing the old dir get purged from `sys.modules`, the old temp dir gets removed from the path, and a new temp dir containing a copy of the new working directory is added.
+As long as there are no deferred imports of modules hanging around in some dusty subfunction (and there shouldn't be!), this should all be cheery - the old function will hold onto it's references to the old modules, and the new function will get to import the new modules.
+If your code _does_ defer it's imports though, it might end up import after the temp dirs have been switched out, your old function could import new code, and you risk [nasal demons](http://www.catb.org/jargon/html/N/nasal-demons.html).

 ### Notes
-This is the end result of several more complex approaches to getting modules that're under active development out to Ray workers.
+This is the end result of several more complex approaches to the same problem.
 Originally I wanted to make full use of the extensibility in [Python's import system](https://docs.python.org/3/reference/import.html) and write something that, when unpickled, would insert itself into `sys.meta_path` and handle the unpickling from there.
-This will still probably work, but debugging the thing is a pain, especially when you start throwing revised versions of the same module at it.
+This will still probably work, but it turns out writing bug-free loaders and importers is a massive pain, and it's much easier to build off of the import system that already exists.